openstack-archive/opencafe/HACKING.rst

   but even those are discouraged unless absolutely necessary.
 - Each test/test class is responsible for deleting/or removing any resources creating during the test.
+- Test asserts such as assertEqual() should written as if they were spoken verbally.
+Example: Asserting that a new value is equal to an older one would be written as: self.assertEqual(changed, original)

 Imports